 This process needs to be done each time additional emulators have been added to RetroPie.

-Copying the ROM files to the USB Flash drive
+Copying the ROM files to the USB flash drive

-In order to better understand the copying process and to prepare the ROM files (see earlier) we need to take a look at the newly created directories that were created on the USB Flash drive under /retropie
+In order to better understand the copying process and to prepare the ROM files (see earlier) we need to take a look at the newly created directories that were created on the USB flash drive under /retropie/

 .